banner

 The University of Saskatchewan PCC team will be integrating the Canadian Guidelines for Post COVID-19 Condition(CAN-PCC) into accredited webinars, outreach visits to community and health organizations, and self-management resources as part of the educational program.

-Long COVID Web
+MyGuide: Long COVID

-Long COVID Web is a network that supports and conducts research on Post COVID Condition (PCC), focusing on improving patient care, understanding the disease, and finding treatments.
+MyGuide: Long COVID is a network that supports and conducts research on Post COVID Condition (PCC), focusing on improving patient care, understanding the disease, and finding treatments.
 It involves diverse participants, including patients, clinicians, and researchers, working together across Canada.

-More Information and Resources
+Info and Resources

 Patients & Families